FrankJaMer/FrankJaMer/README.md

 - 👋 Hi, I’m @FrankJaMer
 - 👀 I’m interested in learning Pythom, HTML and Javascript and so on.
 - 🌱 I’m currently learning Python with books and y I need more practice.
-- 📫 How to reach me use email: frkmerchan@hotmail.com
+- 📫 You can reach me using email: frkmerchan@hotmail.com
 - 😄 Pronouns: Mr. and Telecommunication Ingeneer
 - ⚡ Fun fact: I have no beard, yet.